 The annual state budget includes a line item for the operating costs of the three state-supported intercity rail services.
 For each service, the state budget provides funding for intercity train operations, a marketing budget, minor capital projects, and the administrative staff budgets.
-The California Legislature approved the FY 2019/20 State budget that continues this support.
+The California Legislature approved the FY 202019/210 State budget that continues this support.

 A primary purpose of this Business Plan is to request the annual funds required by SJJPA to operate, administer, and market the San Joaquins for agreed-upon service levels.
 This chapter documents ridership and revenue projections; FY 2018/19 financial numbers (actuals); operating, marketing, and administrative funding requests of SJJPA for FY 2020/21 and FY 2021/22; and special funding requests for the marketing of new rail services and to conduct market analysis.
-Also documented are operating cost analysis and cost savings due to management decisions, and proposed uses for these funds per the ITA.
+Also documented are operating cost analysis and cost savings due to management decisions, and proposed uses for these funds per the ITA. -Due to COVID-19, the budget provided in this chapter assumes a return to full service for the San Joaquins, but changes may be made to the service plan over the course of FY 2021/22 that require SJJPA to maintain currently reduced service levels for the San Joaquins.